ajeglot/academic/content/prof_experience/Internships/index.md

   focal_point: ''
 ---

-## Student helper at COWI 2017-2018
+## Student worker at COWI 2017-2018

 During my Master's in Environmental Engineering at DTU, Denmark.
-I had the chance to work at COWI as a student helper.
+I had the chance to work at COWI as a student worker.
 The team I integrated was conducting soil mapping projects preceding the construction of infrastructures.
 Therefore, a team of 2 to 4 workers was going on the field to measure parameters such as soil resistivity and seismic properties of the soil.
-The soil resistivty was measured with long cables equipped with numerous electrodes that would receive the refracted electrical current on the different layers composing the soil.
-Another method was the detonation of a bullet in the soil and the measure of the seismic shock waves.
+The soil resistivity was measured with long cables equipped with numerous electrodes that would receive the refracted electrical current on the different layers composing the soil.
+Another method was the detonation of a bullet in the soil and the measure of seismic shock waves.
 I took part in both field work and data analysis in this team for a year before finishing my Master's.

-## Agricultural internship in organic farming in India 2017
+## Internship in organic farming in India 2017

 During the summer of 2017, I went to India for 2 months to discover the culture and learn organic farming at Navdanya.
 Navdanya is a NGO located close to Deradhun in Uttarakhand, India.
-This NGO is led by Vandana Shiva who is a peaceful climate activit.
+This NGO is led by Vandana Shiva who is a peaceful climate activist.
 During my time at the farm, I learn how to grow rice, legumes and citrus trees in respect of the environment.
 This was a community experience where everyday we were contributing to the farm work as well as the cooking cleaning and self teaching.
 As an engineer I also had the chance to share with my fellow interns and learn from them as well.
 This experience really raised my awareness on the topics such as land ownership, nature protection, seeds diversity and preservation.